oracleNetworkProtocol/plugchain/docs/features/governance.md

   deposit.

 - **Vote:** Once deposit reaches a certain value (`MinDeposit`), proposal is confirmed and vote opens.
-Bonded plugchaind holders can then send `TxGovVote` transactions to vote on the proposal.
+Bonded plug holders can then send `TxGovVote` transactions to vote on the proposal.

 - If the proposal involves a software upgrade: